Geist2307/Geist2307/README.md

 - 👋 Hi, I’m Andrei, a Data Scientist with a background in Physics .
 As a physicist, I gained hands-on experience in scientific data analysis : solving problems by building mathematical models for data.
 Found it very useful when transitioning into Data Science.
-- 👀 I'm interested in the applications of data science to healtcare and finance.
+- 👀 I'm interested embedding advanced Machine Learning and Gen AI workflows into products.
-- 🥇 I’m currently working towards my Data Science MSc from the University of St Andrews.
+- 🥇 Completed my  Data Science MSc from the University of St Andrews with distinction.
-- 👨‍🔬 Check out some End-to-End Machine Learning workflows in my repositories
+- 👨‍🔬 Check out some open source projects in my repos.

 <!---
 Geist2307/Geist2307 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.